-The Draft DVRPC FY2024 TIP for New Jersey contains 146 projects to advance over the First-Four Years (FY24 - FY27) in the region: 86 federally-funded projects and one (1) STATE-DVRPC funded project in the DVRPC regional Highway Program and 59 projects (37 by NJ TRANSIT and 22 by the DRPA/PATCO) in the DVRPC regional Transit Program.
-The programmed amount for these projects over the next four years totals \$2.226 billion, which averages almost \$557 million per year.
-Programmed funds include \$1.351 billion for projects primarily addressing the highway system and nearly \$878 million for the NJ TRANSIT (about \$761 million) and DRPA/PATCO (about \$113 million) transit systems, as Table 1 and Figure 2 show.
+The DVRPC FY2024 TIP for New Jersey contains 153 projects to advance over the First-Four Years (FY24-FY27) in the region: 93 federally-funded projects and two (2) STATE-DVRPC funded projects in the DVRPC regional Highway Program and 58 projects (36 by NJ TRANSIT and 22 by the DRPA/PATCO) in the DVRPC regional Transit Program.
+The programmed amount for these projects over the next four years totals \$2.327 billion, which averages almost \$582 million per year.
+Programmed funds include almost \$1.471 billion for projects primarily addressing the highway system and nearly \$857 million for the NJ TRANSIT (about \$743.3 million) and DRPA/PATCO (about \$113.4 million) transit systems, as Table 1 and Figure 2 show.
 Table 2 provides a breakdown of various state and federal funding sources and their distributions, including local matches.

-For information purposes only, the TIP document also includes the New Jersey Statewide Program worth about \$5.9 billion over the First-Four Years (FY24-FY27), which contains 107 NJDOT-managed statewide highway programs and projects for the State of New Jersey.
-The TIP also lists eight (8) NJDOT-sponsored Concept Development and three (3) DVRPC Local Concept Development projects in the "Pre-TIP" regional Study and Development Program.
+For information purposes only, the TIP document also includes the New Jersey Statewide Program worth about \$5.8 billion over the First-Four Years (FY24-FY27), which contains 106 NJDOT-managed statewide highway programs and projects for the State of New Jersey.
+Four (4) NJDOT-sponsored Concept Development and four (4) DVRPC Local Concept Development projects, totaling 8 projects, are listed in the "pre-TIP" Study and Development Program.